 Dickson assumed that he could improve this situation by sticking plaster.
 His solution to his problem was to smear an adhesive named crinoline on a thick cloth, and stuck plastic covering to it.
 The last step was to cut in stripes, which appears much longer than the usual Band-Aid.
 Dickson used his unique invention to treat his wife every time she would have a wound.

 This invention of Dickson was so convenient to use that whenever his wife got a wound, he would just cut the rolled bandage in stripe and used it on the wound.
 The bandage would be stuck on the wound for days without falling off.

-Johnson & Johnson bought rights of Earle Dickson’s invention.
-Instead of a roll of bandage they started marketing it in the form of spare stripes in 1924 and named the product band-aid.
-At first it did sell much, but gradually it earned popularity around the world.
+Because of its brilliant design, Johnson & Johnson bought the rights of Earle Dickson’s invention.
+However, instead of a rolled bandage, they started manufacturing it in the form of spare stripes and named the product, Band-Aid.